steemit/condenser/app/help/en/faq.md

 https://www.linkedin.com/in/daniel-larimer-0a367089

 <a href="/faq.html#Table_of_Contents_Steemit__Inc">^</a>
-<a class="anchor" name="How_does_Steemit__Inc__earn_money"></a>
-## How does Steemit, Inc. earn money?

-Over time, Steemit will allow advertisers and bloggers to promote content by buying and burning SBD/STEEM.
-Steemit can benefit from sales of Steem to advertisers in the cryptocurrency markets or offer advanced services to these advertisers and bloggers.

-<a href="/faq.html#Table_of_Contents_Steemit__Inc">^</a>
 <a class="anchor" name="Can_I_invest_in_Steemit"></a>
 ## Can I invest in Steemit?

 Steemit, Inc. is a privately held company and is not available for public investment.

-Though not considered an investment, you can speculate on the platform's success by purchasing STEEM tokens.
+Though not considered an investment, you can purchase STEEM tokens which can go up or down in value.
 You can power up these tokens into STEEM Power, which grants more influence in the Steem platform.

 <a href="/faq.html#Table_of_Contents_Steemit__Inc">^</a>
 <a class="anchor" name="What_does_Steemit_s_development_roadmap_look_like"></a>